kubernetes-sigs/network-policy-api/site-src/npeps/npep-137-conformance-profiles.md

 2. BaselineAdminNetworkPolicy

-Each of these profiles may have a combination of conformance tests that fall under `CoreFeatures` and `ExtendedFeatures`.
-Example; if you pick the profile `AdminNetworkPolicy`, all tests like `AdminNetworkPolicyEgressSCTP` and `AdminNetworkPolicyPriorityField` fall under the `SupportAdminNetworkPolicy` feature which is under the `CoreFeatures` subset.
+Each of these profiles may have a combination of conformance tests that fall under `StandardFeatures` and `ExperimentalFeatures`.
+Example; if you pick the profile `AdminNetworkPolicy`, all tests like `AdminNetworkPolicyEgressSCTP` and `AdminNetworkPolicyPriorityField` fall under the `SupportAdminNetworkPolicy` feature which is under the `StandardFeatures` subset.
 So these tests must pass for the `AdminNetworkPolicy` profile conformance.
-Whereas tests (we don't have any today) that fall under `AdminNetworkPolicySameLabels` feature which is under the `ExtendedFeatures` subset are not mandatory for `AdminNetworkPolicy` profile conformance.
+Whereas tests (we don't have any today) that fall under `AdminNetworkPolicySameLabels` feature which is under the `ExperimentalFeatures` subset are not mandatory for `AdminNetworkPolicy` profile conformance.

 ## Integration